DO-160 Aircraft Icing Tests: RTCA Test Procedures Explained

 Setup inside thermal chambers for an icing test

 Ice accumulation is checked periodically.
-When ice accumulation reaches the appropriate level, the water spray is turned off and the DUT is maintained at subzero temperatures for four hours to allow the ice to harden.
+When ice accumulation reaches the appropriate level, the water spray is turned off and the DUT is placed into the operating state and stabilized at -20°C.

 Join Elite’s monthly newsletter for the latest on standards, test procedures, fascinating facts, profiles of Elite engineers, and more.
 Fill out the form below to become part of our global community!